crespire/crespire/resume.md

 ---

 # Simmon Li
+### Resume
 * [li.simmon@gmail.com](mailto:li.simmon@gmail.com)
 * Located in Toronto, ON, Canada
 * [![Github](https://img.shields.io/badge/-Simmon_Li-000?style=flat-square&logo=github&logoColor=azure&color=181717)](https://github.com/crespire)
 * [![Linkedin](https://img.shields.io/badge/-Simmon_Li-000?style=flat-square&logo=linkedin&logoColor=azure&color=0A66C2)](https://www.linkedin.com/in/simmonli/)

-I'm a self Ruby on Rails taught web developer looking to make an impact.
-I've learned a lot, but I know I have more to learn and I would love to have the opportunity to discuss what I can bring to the table.
+I'm a self taught Ruby on Rails taught web developer looking to make an impact as a junior in your organization.
+I've learned a lot on my own, but I know I have so much more to learn.
+I've used what I have learned on my own to build projects that I hope show off my skills.
+I would love to have the opportunity to discuss what I can bring to the table, so please get in touch with me!

 ## Skills
 * Languages: Ruby, Javascript (ES6/ES7), Python
 * Frameworks: Ruby on Rails 6/7, Hotwire Stimulus & Turbo, node.js, React, Sass CSS, Tailwind
 * Automated Testing: RSpec, Jest
 * Cloud Services: Github, Google Cloud Platform, AWS, Heroku, Sendgrid
-* Tools: git, VScode, Linux, postgreSQL, rbend, ruby bundler, npm, webpack
+* Tools: git, VScode, Linux, postgreSQL, rbenv, ruby bundler, npm, webpack

 ## Personal Projects
 ### Railsbook